+3.2 Tele-health

-- 3.2 Tele-Health - 661 One gap that this domain should address is the need for infrastructures (e.g., communication - 662 resources, availability of on-call specialty care) to allow a system to appropriately allocate - resources to a patient.
-For example, standardized communication and information technology 663 - 664 systems should be developed and measured that allow for patient tracking within a system, as well as communication between "nodes" in the system web.
-One approach is the concept of 665 - 666 "tele-health," whereby a remote resource (e.g., a specialist physician) is able to communicate electronically with a patient and other healthcare providers to care for the patient.
-Tele-health has been implemented as a successful method of delivering emergency care, as exemplified in Mississippi's "TelEmergency" system.
-125 Given that on-call specialist physicians may be a scarce resource within some regionalized systems, 126,127 tele-health may represent an information technology model that can efficiently and cost-effectively bring vital care resources to patients across a wide geography.
+One gap that this domain should address is the need for infrastructures (e.g., communication resources, availability of on-call specialty care) to allow a system to appropriately allocate resources to a patient.
+For example, standardized communication and information technology systems should be developed and measured that allow for patient tracking within a system, as well as communication between "nodes" in the system web.
+One approach is the concept of "tele-health," whereby a remote resource (e.g., a specialist physician) can communicate electronically with a patient and other healthcare providers to care for the patient.
+Tele-health has been implemented as a successful method of delivering emergency care, as exemplified in Mississippi's "TelEmergency" system.125 Given that on-call specialist physicians may be a scarce resource within some regionalized systems,^{126,127} tele-health may represent an information technology model that can efficiently and cost-effectively bring vital care resources to patients across a wide geography.